pashagolub/postgresdac/README.md

 # PostgresDAC

-Direct access components for PostgreSQL and derivatives
+Powerful direct access components for PostgreSQL (and derivatives) and Delphi/C++Builder.

-Powerful component suite for Delphi/C++Builder and PostgreSQL.
 It allows you to create Delphi/C++Builder applications with direct access to PostgreSQL and and its derivatives without BDE and ODBC.

 ### Top 5 reasons to use PostgresDAC: